-CHAPTER 38

-Presentation of a project - creating illustrations, animations and videos
+CHAPTER 37 Presentation of a project - creating illustrations, animations and videos

 Our software offers some very attractive ways of presenting the results of Your work to the clients - as illustrations (JPG, PNG or stereoscopic pictures - JPS file format), simple animations played in Export 3D module (3DE file format) or as real videos (AVI file format) of any length, created on the basis of defined path of the camera, that freely floats in the space which rendered in real time.
 The user can define the speed and angle of the camera, a number of frames per second, a resolution of the video and select an appropriate codec.
-Illustrations and videos can be presented in the Gallery, an application available under the icon in visualization.
+Illustrations and videos can be presented in the Gallery, an application available under the icon

-2. Export of a scene in visualization - creating illustrations and animations
+2. Export of scenes in visualization - illustrations and animations